Scroll down the page for links to past questions, a study guide, FAQs, rules, and scoresheets.

 Q: How do we qualify for the European Championships?
 When and where are they going to be held?

 A: If your team finishes in the top half of your qualifying tournament’s draw, or if you finish with at least a .500 winning percentage in your preliminary matches (i.e. 2-2 if you play 4 matches; 3-2 if you play 5), then you qualify for the European Championships.
 Similarly, if you finish in the top half of the draw in the Bee at your qualifying tournament, you qualify for the Bee.
 Host schools of all our European tournaments automatically qualify one team and up to six students for the Bowl and Bee respectively.
-The 2020 IHBB European Championships will be held on 5-7 June, 2020 at SIS Basel in Switzerland.
+The 2022 IHBB European Championships location will be revealed shortly.
 For the most up to date information on the Championships, see the tab on the menu bar.

 Q: Can teams compete with students from multiple schools / campuses?